 Oroweat Sandwich Thins can be found in most large supermarkets.
 One sandwich thin has 100 calories, 1g fat, and 5g fiber.
 They come in several flavors with the same nutrition facts.
 Use your favorite.

-Weight Watchers (old points) 6 using Oroweat Sandwich Thin
+Weight Watchers SmartPoints 10 using a Oroweat Sandwich Thin

-Weight Watchers POINTS PLUS 8 using Oroweat Sandwich Thin
+Weight Watchers POINTS PLUS 8 using a Oroweat Sandwich Thin

-Weight Watchers (old points) 8 using a Trader Joe’s Honey Wheat Bun
+Weight Watchers (old points) 6 using a Oroweat Sandwich Thin

-Weight Watchers POINTS PLUS 10 using a Trader Joe’s Honey Wheat Bun
+Weight Watchers POINTS PLUS 9 using a whole wheat Hamburger Bun

 |SKINNY FACTS: for 1 Skinny Sloppy Joe using Oroweat Sandwich Thin